soderlind/super-admin-all-sites-menu/README.md

 A demo is available in [WordPress Playground](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/soderlind/super-admin-all-sites-menu/refs/heads/main/blueprint.json).

 - If you activate the Restricted Site Access plugin (included), you'll see a red icon next to the site name.
+ATM, this only work on the main site.

 ## Flow